LiAlex-CS/DasamDiscordBot/README.md

 ### SETTING UP THE BOT:

 _Ensure you have > node v16.x and npm installed on your machine._

 _All environment variables required for setup are listed in the `#environment-variables` discord channel._

+[This link](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) will help in setting up the `DISCORD_ID` environment variable.

 1. Clone bot to your machine using: